 “We know that when older adults are exposed to heat, their bodies are not able to increase skin blood flow to the same extent that young subjects do, and as a consequence, older adults are at a greater risk for cardiovascular events, such as heart attack and stroke, during environmental heat waves,” says researcher Anna Stanhewicz.

 The body depends on the production of nitric oxide to widen its blood vessels and stay cool.
-However, with the passing years, your ability to make this substance slows.
+However, our ability to make this substance slows with the passing years.

 “When young, healthy people are exposed to heat, their bodies increase blood flow to the skin and this increased flow, combined with sweating, helps to cool the body down,” says Stanhewicz.